tomdalling/old-tomdalling.com/resources/blog-posts/2013-03-23_06-diffuse-point-lighting.markdown

   much like a candle.
 </blockquote>

-In this article, we will be implementing a type of light called a "point light."
+In this article, we will be implementing a type of light called a _point light_.
 Point lights radiate light outwards in all directions from a single point, much like a candle.
 If you look at the screenshot at the top of this article, it looks like an invisible candle is being held up to the wooden crates.